 This comparison covers two products that buyers often line up against each other when they shouldn't.
 Glean is an enterprise AI search and agents.
 Gravity is an outcome runtime.
 The labels look similar at a glance, the buyer experience is not.

-So I write these head-to-heads like I wish someone had written them for me in 2022: not feature lists, but category framing.
-The question I want a buyer to answer is "which shape of work am I doing?"
+So this head-to-head is written as category framing, not a feature list.
+The question to answer first is "which shape of work am I doing?"
 Once that is clear, the product choice falls out almost automatically.
-The comparisons between Glean and Gravity below are organised around that question, not around who wins on any single benchmark.
+The comparison between Glean and Gravity below is organised around that question, not around who wins on any single benchmark.

 What Glean does